birdwellmusic/PruneStack/README.md

 ### Installation ###
 * Copy the appropriate qml script to your plugins folder (you should manually create the "prunestack" folder under "Plugins"
-* Example (your "Users" folder will be different!): C:\Users\Rob Birdwell\Documents\MuseScore4\Plugins\prunestack
+* Example (your "Users" folder will be unique to your drive and user name!): C:\Users\[USER NAME]\Documents\MuseScore4\Plugins\prunestack
 * Copy the prunestack.png file into the "prunestack" folder of the plugins folder.
-* You may need to restart MuseScore to see the list of plugins - by default the plugin is disabled and you need to enable it.
+* You may need to restart MuseScore or refresh to see the list of plugins - by default, plugins are disabled and you need to enable them.
 * Visit my YouTube channel for possible updates and tutorials on this plugin and other creative works: https://www.youtube.com/@RobBirdwell

 ### Contact ###